-7Section 112A provides that long term capital gains arising from transfer of a long term capital asset being a unit of an equity oriented fund shall be taxed at 10% (without indexation and foreign currency fluctuation benefit) of such capital gains exceeding one lakh rupees.
-The concessional rate of 10% shall be available only if STT has been paid on transfer in case of units of equity-oriented mutual funds.
+7Section 112A provides that long term capital gains arising from transfer of a long-term capital asset being a unit of an equity oriented fund shall be taxed at

+- (a) 10% (without indexation and foreign currency fluctuation benefit) of such capital gains exceeding one lakh rupees (for units sold before 23 July 2024) - (b) 12.5% (without indexation and foreign currency fluctuation benefit) of such capital gains exceeding one lakh twenty-five thousand rupees (for units sold on or after 23 July 2024)

+The concessional rate of 10% / 12.5% shall be available only if STT has been paid on transfer in case of units of equity-oriented mutual funds.
+Further, the limit of one lakh twenty-five thousand rupees shall apply on aggregate of the long-term capital gains under clauses (a) and (b).